 In addition to MSG, many condiments are also packed with other additives like added sugars, artificial colorings, and preservatives.
 These added ingredients can contribute to poor health, therefore it’s best to limit these and instead purchase products made with whole food ingredients whenever possible.

 If you’re concerned about using MSG-containing condiments, consider making your own so that you have complete control over what you’re consuming.
 For starters, you can try out these delicious and healthy salad dressing recipes.

 A staple for college students around the world, instant noodles provide a quick, filling meal for those on a budget.

-However, many manufacturers use MSG to boost the savory flavor of instant noodle products.
-Plus, instant noodles are typically made from unhealthy ingredients and are loaded with added salt, refined carbs, and preservatives that can harm your health.
+Some manufacturers use MSG to boost the savory flavor of instant noodle products.
+Many popular instant noodle packages are often of low nutritional value as they are made with refined carbs and are high in sodium and preservatives which could harm your health.